The Pumas (Year 6) Miss Woodruff

 WWII - The Battle of Britain- A Child's War

-A siren sounds, a building crumbles, a Spitfire zooms overhead.
+A siren sounds, a building crumbles, and a Spitfire zooms overhead.
 Take cover!
 It’s 1939 and Britain is at war.
 Deep down in the Anderson shelter, learn why nations are fighting and why child evacuees must make the long journey from their homes and families into unknown territory.
 Pupils will take part in a re-creation of an air raid practise as an introduction to understanding what life was like for ordinary people in the war.
 The children will use drama to interview a survivor or someone who lived through the WW2.
 Pupils will consider the vital role-played by music during the war, focusing in particular on songs performed by Gracie Fields and Vera Lynn, whilst in art pupils study the influence of wartime posters.

-In English pupils use their imagination to write about the life of children who experienced air raids and evacuation and in science pupils learn that light travels in straight lines through the context of a Spitfire pilot and what he/she can see through the cockpit window.
+In English pupils use their imagination to write about the life of children who experienced air raids and evacuation and in science pupils learn that light travels in straight lines through the context of a Spitfire pilot and what they can see through the cockpit window.
 We hope to be visited by the Homefront Bus which will help bring to life what it was like during the Second World War for those in Britain.

 Welcome to Mexico!
 Get ready to explore this unique country, from its towering temples and stunning geography to its pulsing rhythms and fun-packed festivals.
 Tummy rumbling?
 Concoct a traditional fruit cocktail or delicious Mexican meal.
 What’s on your shopping list?
 Go steady with the spices!
 Feel like celebrating?
 Design a flute, grab a drum, join a tribe and make some noise!
 Have you got what it takes to be chief?
 Let’s find out… Don’t forget to learn some words of Spanish too to help make sense of this vibrant world.